 Within the first two weeks of completion of CAPS Academy, you will need to create a CalMHSA application and register to take the Medi-Cal Peer Support Specialist Certification exam.

-On-The-Job Training (OJT) – 2,000 hours required
+On-The-Job Training (OJT) – Competency Based

 -